My life has a ‘before’.

 I miss Davey’s light in my life.

-My struggle with the darkness, grief and pain this last 4 1/2 years has been tough.
-I have often felt the gloom hanging over me, my longing for ‘before’ crowding out any joy of today.
+My struggle with the darkness, grief and pain this last 5 years has been tough.
+There are times when I feel the gloom hanging over me, my longing for ‘before’ crowding out any joy of today.

 It’s been a battle.
 God has given me strength and has increased my faith through these awful days.
-He has given me a lot of family and framily (friends who are family) including my Blue framily who have loved me and brought their own special light into my life.
+He has placed a lot of people around me who love me and have brought their own special light into my life.

 I have started to see some of the lessons God is teaching me through this terrible journey.